 Your outsourced payroll provider should provide a clearly defined service level agreement, with turnaround times and implementation strategy.
 It should be flexible enough to adapt to your changing needs.
 A good payroll provider will offer various choices and be able to provide support every working day.
 Assess how quickly they respond to calls and out how long it will take to correct an error.

-Also, be careful about locking yourself into long term payroll service contract.
+Also, be careful about locking yourself into a long term payroll service contract.
 Anything over 12 months is unnecessary.
 Your preference should be for month to month agreements that keep your payroll provider on their toes.

 11. What experiences and results have you achieved?

 Ensure your payroll provider can provide you with a range of referees who are willing to promote their services just as much as they are.
-Many outsourced payroll providers include success stories on their websites, this can be a good place to start.
+Many external payroll providers include success stories on their websites, this can be a good place to start.